-SFFAS No. 3, Accounting for Inventory and Related Property, requires that inventories, OM&S, and stockpile materials to be valued using either historical cost or a method that reasonably approximates historical cost.
-Historical cost methods may include first-in-first-out, weighted average, and MAC.
 Any other valuation method may be used if the results reasonably approximate one of the historical cost methods.
 FASAB issued additional guidance SFFAS No. 48, Opening Balances for Inventory, Operating Materials and Supplies, and Stockpile Materials, which permits a reporting entity to apply an alternative valuation method in establishing opening balances for inventory, OM&S, and stockpile materials and is intended to provide an alternative valuation method when historical records and systems do not provide a basis for valuation of opening balances in accordance with SFFAS No. 3.

-As the largest contributor of inventory and related property, net; DOD values substantially all of its inventory available and purchased for resale using the MAC method as of September 30, 2020.
+As the largest contributor of inventory and related property, net; DOD values substantially all of its inventory available and purchased for resale using the MAC method as of September 30, 2021.
 OM&S are valued using various methods including MAC, standard price, historical cost, replacement price, and direct method.
-DOD uses both the consumption method (expensed when issued to an end user for consumption in normal operations) and the purchase method (expensed when purchased) of accounting for OM&S. Stockpile Materials are accounted for using MAC method.
-DOD continues to implement SFFAS No. 48, permitting alternative methods in establishing opening balances.
-See Note 5-Inventory and Related Property, Net, for additional information.
+DOD uses both the consumption method (expensed when issued to an end user for consumption in normal operations) and the purchase method (expensed when purchased) of accounting for OM&S. See Note 5-Inventory and Related Property, Net, for additional information.

-F. General Property, Plant, and Equipment, Net
+G. General Property, Plant, and Equipment, Net

-General PP&E consists of tangible assets that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business and are intended to be used or available for use by the entity.
-These tangible assets may include land, land rights, assets acquired through capital leases, buildings and structures, furniture and fixtures, equipment, and vehicles.
+General PP&E consists of tangible assets (e.g., buildings and structures, furniture and fixtures, equipment, and land) that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business and are intended to be used or available for use by the entity.
+General PP&E also includes software, land rights, and assets acquired through capital leases.

-SFFAS No. 6, Accounting for Property, Plant, and Equipment requires general PP&E to be recorded at cost.
-Cost shall include all costs incurred to bring the general PP&E to a form and location suitable for its intended use.
+SFFAS No. 6, Accounting for Property, Plant, and Equipment requires that general PP&E is recorded at cost.
+Cost includes all costs incurred to bring the general PP&E to a form and location suitable for its intended use.
 General PP&E used in government operations are carried at acquisition cost, with the exception of some DOD equipment.
-FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment, which states that a reporting entity may choose one of three alternative methods for establishing an opening balance for general PP&E. The alternative methods include: using deemed cost to establish opening balances of general PP&E, selecting between deemed cost and prospective capitalization of internal use software, and allowing an exclusion of land and land rights from opening balances with disclosure of acreage information and expensing of future acquisitions.
+FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment, which states that a reporting entity may choose one of three alternative methods for establishing an opening balance for general PP&E. The alternative methods include using deemed cost to establish opening balances of general PP&E, selecting between deemed cost and prospective capitalization of internal use software, and allowing an exclusion of land and land rights from opening balances with disclosure of acreage information and expensing of future acquisitions.
+DOD has partially implemented SFFAS No. 50, with respect to land and land rights, acreage information is disclosed, and such land and land rights are not included on the Balance Sheet.

-By excluding land and land rights from the opening balance of general PP&E future land and land right acquisitions is to be expensed.
-An entity electing to exclude land and land rights from its general PP&E opening balances must disclose, with a reference on the balance sheet to the related disclosure, the number of acres held at the beginning of each reporting period, the number of acres added during the period, the number of acres disposed of during the period, and the number of acres held at the end of each reporting period.
+An entity electing to exclude land and land rights from its general PP&E opening balances must disclose, with a reference on the Balance Sheet to the related disclosure, the number of acres held at the beginning of each reporting period, the number of acres added during the period, the number of acres disposed of during the period, and the number of acres held at the end of each reporting period.
 DOD usually records general PP&E at the estimated historical cost.
 However, when applicable DOD will continue to adopt SFFAS No. 50.